-Revenue cycle management (otherwise known or referred to as “RCM”) is essentially a form of data collection.
+Revenue cycle management (RCM) is essentially a form of data collection and reporting.
 The type of data that revenue cycle management focuses on collecting tends to be associated with patient service revenue in particular.
 The process of RCM entails all of the administrative and clinical functions that help to capture, collect, and manage this data.

 So what’s involved in the revenue cycle?
 Here’s a concise list of the main steps!

-- Coding – coding is a pretty complex process, but all diagnoses and procedures have to be coded in order to ensure that every patient has a clear medical history that can be referred back to.
+- Coding: Coding is a highly tedious process: locating the correct code and modified for each patient need.
+As time consuming as this process is, all diagnoses and procedures have to be coded in order to ensure that every patient has a clear medical history that can be referred back to.

-- Utilisation – an examination of the necessity of certain medical services.
+- Utilization: an examination of the necessity of certain medical services.

-- Patient Collections – many patients will have outstanding balances and owe payments.
-This stage of the revenue cycle ensures that patients who need to pay for services, treatments or medication they’ve received can be chased up.
+- Patient Collections: many patients will have outstanding balances and owe payments.
+This stage of the revenue cycle ensures that patients who need to pay for services, treatments or medication they’ve received are followed up with promptly.

-- Third-Party Follow-Up – this involves the collection of payments from third-party insurers.
+- Third-Party Follow-Up: the collection of payments from third-party insurers

-- Remittance Processing – this is the application or rejection of payments.
+- Remittance Processing: the application or rejection of payments

 How Does Revenue Cycle Management & Billing Work?

 In order to achieve growth, there are multiple activities and processes that all need to come together and work seamlessly to both ensure that your patients have a positive experience and that all necessary payments are billed and collected.
 But how do you ensure that all of these stages actually pull together?